 De-Sheeping is the training and advice we give to help you address the issue of your dog chasing livestock.

 A lead helps to stop the physical act of chasing, but does not address the actual desire to chase.
-All it takes is for a lead to come unclipped or slip out of the owner's hands, and suddenly there is nothing stopping the dog from making a beeline to the livestock.
+If a lead were to come unclipped or slip out of the owner's hands, suddenly, there is nothing to stop the dog from making a beeline to the livestock.

-The first de-sheeping lesson is mostly theory, where you and Derek will discuss:
+The initial de-sheeping lesson is mostly theory, where handlers and Derek will discuss:

 why a dog would give chase to sheep